lukassnoek/pybest/README.md

 * Lots of RAM (especially when using multiple CPUs)

 ### Installing
 To install, clone the repository and run `pip install -e .` (the `-e` flag will install a development version, which you can omit).
+Note: you need to install the master version of `nilearn` from Github yourself (clone + pip install .), because `pybest` uses the latest (not-yet-released) version of `nilearn`.

 ### Using pybest
 The API is relatively well documented.
 Check it out by running: